pobedria/duckydisco/README.md

 After first run you will get an error:

 *PermissionError: [Errno 13] Permission denied: '/dev/hidrawX'*.
-Where X - is a specific port number, assigned by OS To resolve it you need to grant permissions to this port
+Where X - is a specific port number, assigned by OS.
+To resolve it you need to grant permissions to this port

 `sudo chmod 777 /dev/hidrawX`